KCL-BMEIS/OOP/week2B.md

 # Variable scope and shadowing

-*Variable shadowing* occurs when two variables of the same name co-exist in different scopes
+*Variable shadowing* (also called *name hiding*) occurs when two variables of the same name co-exist in different scopes

 ```
 int count = 0;   // <- global scope